vasdee/git-tag-flow/README.md

 Tags should always trigger a pipeline, regardless of where they are placed within version control.
-The reason for this is that managing multiple releases is a very real thing and the reason the deployment repository specifies a `staging/` branch convention.
+The reason for this is that managing multiple releases is a very real thing and that is why the deployment repository specifies a `staging/` branch convention.

 When managing multiple `staging/` branches, release tags can be placed on any